When our emotions hijack our sense of security, we can quickly drop into rigid, obsessive or even unreasonable thoughts and behaviors.

 “My 7 year old daughter has told me before, "I'm thinking of a bad word but I know I shouldn't say it."
 I would respond with.
 "Well, don't say it."
 But, last night she wrote to me how she had a "bad head" because she had a "bad thought."
 Can it be due to her moderate anxiety and her OCD tendencies?
 How can I help her when she says stuff like that?” - G

-How can we respond to our children and help them manage scary thoughts and emotions so they don’t internalize the negativity, but learn to reflect and release any unhealthy or persistent thoughts?
+How can we respond to our children's scary thoughts and worrying emotions so they don't internalize the negativity?
+How can we help them learn to reflect and release any unhealthy or persistent thoughts?

 What helps kids recover from traumatic events?
 How can we help them move beyond scary experiences?